Princeton-CDH/remarx/.github/ISSUE_TEMPLATE/software_release.md

 - [ ] Confirm that all checks for the draft PR pass (e.g., unit tests, code coverage checks)
 - [ ] Build documentation on the release branch and run the server to review and make sure it is up to date.

+### BEFORE acceptance testing

-Review issues included in the release to make sure they have testing instructions before marking them as ready for acceptance testing.
+- [ ] Review issues included in the release to make sure they have testing instructions before marking them as ready for acceptance testing.

-Give project team members instructions about how to install the release candidate version.
+- [ ] Give project team members instructions about how to install the release candidate version.

 ### IF acceptance testing fails